Is Solar Worth It in Indiana? (2022 Homeowner's Guide)

 Determining if solar is right for your home is an important step, but it’s just the first one.
 Once you decide to go solar, there are several other things you’ll want to consider.
 We’ll discuss some other things you need to know about the process below.

-The upfront cost of going solar in Indiana is lower than the national average but is still quite high and will always be an important consideration.
-You can limit what you spend upfront by choosing a no-money-down solar loan option, although this will likely cost you more in interest over time.
-You can also choose more affordable solar panel brands and avoid add-on equipment like solar batteries, which can add thousands to your upfront costs.
+The upfront fees of going solar in Indiana is lower than the national average but is still quite high and will always be an important consideration.
+You can limit what you spend upfront by choosing a no-money-down solar loan option, although this will likely charge you more in interest over time.
+You can also choose more affordable solar panel brands and avoid add-on equipment like solar batteries, which can add thousands to your upfront fees.

 It’s highly recommended that you use a solar calculator to estimate your payback period or have an experienced solar installer estimate it for you.
 You can determine how valuable panels will be for your home using this number alone in many cases — below 12 years means panels are likely a great option, while above 15 years means your ROI will be lower than average.
 The shorter your payback period, the sooner your energy savings will pay off the system and the higher your total savings will be over time.